Nandan-84/freecodecamp_html_css/README.md

 Project 4: Learning HTML Forms by Building a Regestration Form.

-Project 5: Building a Survey Form to collect data from users.

 Project 6: Learning CSS Box Model by Building a Rothko Painting.

+CERTIFICATION PROJECTS INCLUDE;

+1: Building a Survey Form to collect data from users.
+(Survey_Form_Val)